stennety/mywebsite/projects.md

 [Naive Bayes Trainer](https://github.com/davidmerrick/Naive-Bayes-Trainer)

-Webapp that provides a UI for training and testing a Naive Bayes classifier on a set of text.
+Webapp for training and testing a Naive Bayes classifier on a set of text.

 > Tech Used: ReactJS, Gulp, Socket.io, Express, and Redux.